tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

 Every software package version available on the WAPT repository is shown.

-If no packages has been imported, the list is empty.
+If no package has been imported, the list is empty.
 Only the *test-waptupgrade* package will be present if the WAPT agent has been generated previously.
 Visit the documentation on :ref:`creating a WAPT agent <create_WAPT_agent>`.